frappe/frappe_io/frappe_io/www/docs/user/en/tutorial/setting-up-the-site.md

 ### Setting Sites

-In case you have multiple sites on your bench , you can map these sites to your localhost by adding your site name to the `/etc/hosts` file in the following manner:
+In case you have multiple sites on your bench, you can map these sites to your localhost by adding your site name to the `/etc/hosts` file in the following manner:

 ```
 # Host Database